 All current Yale students, including undergraduate, graduate and professional school students are eligible to apply.
 The fellowship is also open to graduating seniors.
 Fellows will be paid a stipend for each semester or summer work period.

-Applicants will be notified of the decisions by mid May.
 Some Kerry Fellows may be required to work remotely over the summer.

 If you have questions, please e-mail Larisa Satara at firstname.lastname@example.org.